blicht19/student-planner/README.md

 ![month-agenda](./docs/images/calendar-agenda.png)

 The admin page is only accessible if you have logged in with your admin account.
 It has a table with information about the status of user accounts and whether they have been locked due to failed login attempts.
-Clicking button in the "Unlock" column will unlock a user's account and allow them to attempt logging in again.
+Clicking the button in the "Unlock" column will unlock a user's account and allow them to attempt logging in again.
 Clicking the button in the "Delete" column will delete a user's account.
 The delete button is disabled for the account that is currently logged in.

 ![admin-page](./docs/images/admin-page.png)